Stockholm: End of the Cruise

 One thing they never warned us about: the Baltic is a shallow sea, so when it gets stormy, it rocks.
 I remember reading, “The World is Flat,” in a storm, and was ready to challenge Thomas Friedman’s title as the ship tilted and drawers opened and closed.

-Carolyn has described our shore time as “soldiers”, but it’s been a great pace on shore, and kind of fun aboard–especially doing yoga on the foredeck!
+Carolyn has described our shore time as “soldiers,” but it’s been a great pace on shore, and kind of fun aboard–especially doing yoga on the foredeck!
 Not enough time for me to wander aimlessly, though!

 Cs on the High Seas

 On the seas–first C was for castles.
-Rented a car in Copenhagen and went where Carolyn wanted–to the castle at Elsinore, setting for Hamlet, a wonderfully dismal setting for a wonderfully dismal play; two other castles.
-Then we joined the cruise, where we lowered the average age by 20 years (key question–what did you do before you retired?); Copenhagen is full of castles and we saw lots of them.
+We rented a car and driver in Copenhagen and went where Carolyn wanted–to the castle at Elsinore, setting for Hamlet, a wonderfully dismal setting for a wonderfully dismal play; thence to two other castles.
+Copenhagen is full of castles and we saw lots of them.
+Carolyn (left) is hiding the Little Princess.

 Today we were in Gdansk, which was 70 percent destroyed during World War 2, but has been restored (under the communists).
 Delightful city, with castles and churches.
-Highlight was seeing Lech Walesa museum and him in person.
+Highlight was seeing Lech Walesa museum and meeting him in person.
 He said he hopes he is the last revolutionary (led Solidarity, which unraveled the Iron Curtain), because then no one would have to tear down his statues.
 Neat day.

 May have better access tomorrow.
 We’ll be on land at a hotel in Vilnius.
 Been doing yoga on deck–it’s great.